 *Economically disadvantaged students are defined as individuals who come from a low-income family, using low income levels specified by the U.S. Department of Health and Human Services as a guideline.

 The Quantitative Biology / Biophysics Internship in the Galbraith Lab within the Knight Cancer Institute and the BME Department creates opportunities for high school, undergraduate, and graduate students to participate in quantitative biology and biophysics research.
 Interns participate in experiments and data analysis as part of an NSF grant to the lab.
 We anticipate applicants from a wide range of educational levels.
 Our primary goal is to offer them a cutting-edge research setting with correspondingly meaningful problems to give them the tools to become quantitative scientists.
 We structure each project to be appropriate for the student’s educational level, and interns are encouraged to take “scientific ownership” of their project.
 At the end of the internship, students typically present their work at a local conference or are included as an author in a national abstract presentation.

-The UCEDD Summer Internship Program is an eight-week long summer internship that provides opportunities for high school or early college age students to gain experience in the disability field, develop transferable skills, and learn about various career paths in health care.
+The OHSU UCEDD 2023 Summer Internship Program (SIP) will be hybrid (some in-person and some virtual activities).
+SIP is an eight-week long summer internship that provides opportunities for high school or early college age students to gain experience in the disability field, develop transferable skills, and learn about various career paths in health care.
 Interns will participate 24 hours per week in group activities and on a project at one of the Institute on Development and Disability centers, gaining experience in research, education, training, and dissemination.
 This internship is designed for students who are interested in pursuing a career in health care, specifically with a focus on disability.
 Interns will receive a stipend.
-Applications are due January 17, 2022.
+Applications are due January 16, 2023.
 For more information, including a link to the application, please visit www.ohsu.edu/sip.